ANSSI-FR/Faults_experiments/README.md

   various initial values for the registers.
 - `bcm2837_orrx3x3_iv1_EM_fix`: in this experiment, we used EMFI to perturb the execution of a simple test program bare metal on a bcm2837.
+- `intelcorei3_mov/orRbx_iv1_em_fix`: in these experiments, we used EMFI to perturb the execution of simple test programs over Linux on an Intel Core i3 processor.